-Arinn Young has always been passionate about basketball.
-When knee injuries prevented her from playing stand up basketball in 2011, family friend and wheelchair basketball coach, Max MacMillan pushed Young to give wheelchair basketball a try.
+Arinn Young, a member of Canada’s 2014 world champion team, has always been passionate about basketball.
+When knee injuries prevented her from playing stand-up basketball in 2011, family friend and wheelchair basketball coach, Max MacMillan pushed Young to give wheelchair basketball a try.

-As a first time player on the Sr. National Team, Young says the opportunity to wear the Team Canada jersey means the world to her.
+First named as a full-time player to the Sr. National Team in 2014, Young says the opportunity to wear the Team Canada jersey means the world to her.

 She helped Canada to fifth-place finishes at the 2018 World Championships (averaging 20.1 points a game) and 2016 Paralympic Games.
 The Canadian women qualified for Rio with a silver at the Parapan Am Games in 2015.